 7).
 Look after your personal hygiene

-You have to adapt to the environment, no showers, no TV, no real comforts and dealing living in close quarters with other people, some who you may not know.
-Keeping your mindset in a positive light will be vitally important to success.
+You have to adapt to the new environment when in the mountains.
+There are no showers, no TV, no real comforts.
+You will be dealing with living in close quarters with other people, some who you may not know.
+Therefore, keeping your mindset in a positive light will be vitally important to success.
 Hill walking is he most important training you can do, and training on a stair master with weight backpack is also really important to supplement the longer hikes.
-You also need to be competent in abseiling using a figure if 8 moving between fixed lines.
+You also need to be competent in abseiling using a figure if 8 device, moving between fixed lines.
 CONTACT US and we chat about the specific training you should be doing.

-Simulating the conditions you will experience climbing on Island peak is the most important training.
-Also by adding extra weight to your backpack, gives excellent conditioning to the legs and body.
-When you get to the mountain you carry less weight and your body should know how to cope with the pressure it is put under at altitude.
+Simulating the conditions you will experience climbing on Island Peak is the most important training.
+Also by adding extra weight to your backpack, you will be giving excellent conditioning to the legs and body.
+When you get to the mountain, you carry less weight and your body should know how to cope with the pressure it is put under at altitude.
 Here is some specific training advice for Island peak climbs.

-We highly recommend you spend 13/14 days acclimatizing before making a summit attempt on Island peak.
+We highly recommend you spend 13 – 14 days acclimatizing, before making a summit attempt on Island Peak.
 All in, this is a 3 week adventure.
-You can always spend more time in Kathmandu, visit Pokhara, go rafting and there is plenty of sightseeing to do in Nepal.
+You can always spend more time in Kathmandu, visit Pokhara, or go white water rafting after the climb.
+There is plenty of sightseeing and activities to do in Nepal.
 Check out our Unique itinerary on our Island Peak page.

-You will experience a wide range of temperatures from +20c to –20c depending on the month you are looking at climbing Island peak.
-Typically once you climbing in April, May, late September and October the day time temperatures range from 0c to 15c on the trek in and typically it is – 5c to – 10c on the summit night on Island peak.
-Once the sun comes up it gets warmer and can be warm coming down from the summit.
+You will experience a wide range of temperatures from +20c to –20c (-4f – 68f), depending on the month you are climbing Island Peak.
+Typically, once you are climbing in April, May, late September and October, then the day time temperatures range from 0c to 15c on the trek in, and typically it is – 5c to – 10c on the summit night on Island Peak.
+Once the sun comes up, it gets warmer and can be warm coming down from the summit.
 If the weather is cloudy and windy, this will make it feel colder.
 Be prepared for every type of weather when climbing Island peak.

 Altitude is always a risk, to ensure as safe an experience as possible you need to spend as much time as possible acclimatizing.
-We spend 3 nights in Namche Bazaar 3,500m/ 11,500ft, 2 nights in Dingbouche 4,350m/ 14,271 feet before heading to Everest Base Camp, Kala Phattar we will then head towards Island peak base camp 5,100m/ 16,732 feet.
+We spend 3 nights in Namche Bazaar at 3,500m/ 11,500 feet, and 2 nights in Dingbouche at 4,350m/ 14,271 feet, before heading to Everest Base Camp and Kala Phattar.
+Then, we will then head towards Island peak Base Camp at 5,100m/ 16,732 feet.

-Usually people face their own fear, have I done the right training, do I have the right mountain experience?
+Usually people face their own fear on the mountain.
+Have I done the right training, do I have the right mountain experience?
 Having a positive frame of mind is so important.
-If you have done all the preparation and training, you should feel confident in your own ability and your gear.
-Other people find it hard to adjust to camping life, It is important to get into a routine, once you get into camp, clean up change cloths.
-Set up your sleep bag and air mattress and get comfortable.
-Tackling each day at a time is a great way to focus on.
-Just focus on each days walking as it comes and enjoy the journey rather than focusing on the top.
+If you have done all the preparation and training, then you should feel confident in your own ability and your gear.
+Other people find it hard to adjust to camping life.
+It is important to get into a routine, once you get into camp, clean up change clothes, then set up your sleep bag and air mattress and get comfortable.
+Tackling each day at a time is a great way to focus.
+Therefore, you should not look too far ahead in the climb, focus on one day at a time.
 You will get there.

 Can I Climb Island Peak

 How difficult is the Island peak climb in Nepal?
 Island peak is achievable for most people if you have the technical training and you come with excellent physical conditioning.
 What is more important is having an excellent acclimatization schedule.
-I have brought a number of climbers in their 50’s and even 60’s to the summit.
-The summit is achievable for most people.
-If you put in the preparation, spend the right amount of time on the mountain then you have a great shot at reaching the summit and getting down safely.
+We have helped a number of climbers in their 50’s and even 60’s to the summit.
+The summit is achievable for most people, if you put in the preparation and spend the right amount of time on the mountain.
+Give yourself the best shot at reaching the summit and getting down safely.

-Go camping, get out and use your gear, get out in all sorts of weather and get training, see a personal trainer, gym instructor if you are concerned about how to physically prepare.
+Go camping, get out and use your gear.
+Get outside in all sorts of weather and get training.
+See a personal trainer or gym instructor if you are concerned about how to physically prepare.
 We can also answer any questions you may have at any stage.
-I have climbed Island peak 17+ times now and happy to help you in your preparation.
+We are here to assist you with all questions you may have on the climb.